feathersjs/feathers/docs/guides/basics/services.md

 ## Feathers services

 In general, a service is an object or instance of a class that implements certain methods.
-Services provide a uniform, protocol independent interface for how to interact with any kind of data like:
+Services provide a uniform, protocol-independent interface for feathers to interact with any kind of data like:

-- Reading and/or writing from a database
+- Reading and/or writing to a database
 - Interacting with the file system
-- Calling another API
-- Calling other services like
+- Calling a third-party API/service like:
-  - Sending an email
+  - MailGun for sending emails
-  - Processing a payment
+  - Stripe for Processing payments
-  - Returning the current weather for a location, etc.
+  - OpenWeatherMap for returning the current weather in a location

-Protocol independent means that to a Feathers service it does not matter if it has been called through a REST API, websockets, internally in our application or any other way.
+- Reading and/or writing to a completely different type of database
+- Anything else you can think of!

+This standardized interface allows us to interact with the Database/API/Gnomes inside in a uniform manner across any transport protocol, be it REST, websockets, internally within the application, or Carrier Pigeon.

+Once you write a service method, it can then automatically be used as a REST endpoint or called by a websocket.
+Feathers will take care of all the boilerplate.

 ### Service methods

 Service methods are [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) methods that a service can implement.
-The Feathers service methods are:
+Feathers offers a set of general methods that a service can implement, these are:

 - `find` - Find all data (potentially matching a query)
 - `get` - Get a single data entry by its unique identifier